-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite of the course Coue Lecture Tutorial Practical/ Practice criteria or the course GE8a: Information Security 4 3 0 1 Pass in Class XII NIL
+Course title & Credits Credit distribution of the course Eligibility Pre-requisite Coue Lecture Tutorial Practical/ Practice criteria of the course GE8a: Information Security 4 3 0 1 Pass in Class XII NIL

 The goal of this course is to make a student learn basic principles of information security.
 Over the due course of time, the student will be familiarized with cryptography, authentication and access control methods along with software security.
 Potential security threats and vulnerabilities of systems are also discussed along with their impacts and countermeasures.
 This course also touches upon the implications of security in cloud and Internet of Things (IoT).